au-research/raido/api-svc/idl-raid-v2/src/readme.md

   doesn't actually support (`contributor`, etc.)
 * any future "raido v2" schema we define for use by Raido customers will have to have a mapping to this
-* the process of mapping "raido" schema to this schema is also known as "cross walking"
+* the process of mapping custom "raido" schema (like the legacy metadata) to the public "raid" schema is also known as "cross walking"

 #### `PublicClosedMetadataSchemaV1`